 For most medics referring you to surgery will be a last resort when it is necessary for the surgeon to work on what is pushing on the sciatic nerve and causing your painful symptoms.
 This can be to remove all or parts of a herniated disc and although compared to some surgery is relatively minimally invasive, it carries with it all the risk of surgery, the inconvenience of time off work and time spent in recovery.
 You may not be a suitable candidate for an operation.

-Sciaticalm is a small device which has been shown to relieve pain quickly and inexpensively.
-It offers extracorporteal shockwave therapy that you can control yourself and is safe and free from side effects.
-Small, flexible and easy to use at home or work, thousands of customers report how helpful it is for chronic pain relief.
+Sciaticalm is a small device which has been shown to help manage pain quickly and inexpensively.
+It offers the ability to help your pain that you can control yourself and is safe and free from side effects.
+Small, flexible and easy to use at home or work, thousands of customers report how helpful it is.

 So what next?
 Are there ways you can help yourself to support your recovery and ease your symptoms?